smysnk/Hunyuan3D-2-batch/readme.md

-# Hunyuan3D 2.0 Integration Helper
+# Batch Scripts for Hunyuan3D 2.0

 This repository contains helper scripts to integrate with [Hunyuan3D 2.0](https://github.com/Tencent/Hunyuan3D-2) via its HTTP API.
 It includes: